 While people tend to think of the financial costs of buying a house — and they’re big, of course — becoming a homeowner can lead to some serious life changes, too.
 You’ll want to make sure your personal life is as ready as your finances.
 Here are some things to keep in mind:

 Are you handy?

-Depending on how you’ve lived before, it’s possible you’ve never had to do chores like replacing the flapper on your toilet, installing a new lock on a door or even mowing your lawn.
-Many people who lived with their parents were not responsible for such tasks and those who lived in dorms or apartments probably had someone (like a super) to take care of such matters.
+Depending on how you’ve lived before, it’s possible you’ve never had to do chores like replacing the flapper on your toilet, installing a new lock on a door, or even mowing your lawn.
+Many people who lived in dorms or apartments probably had someone (like a super) to take care of such matters.

 Do you want to settle down?

 Some people love the apartment lifestyle.
 They love having a doorman, maybe, or lots of neighbors who are really close.
 They love socializing in the laundry room and greeting their neighbors when picking up a package in the lobby.